 Kitchen Remodels and Panel Capacity: Questions Before Cabinets Lock In

 Spring estimates for cabinets and counters move fast once someone picks a quartz sample.
-Electrical reality often arrives later, when the general contractor asks what your service can support or whether a sub panel already feeds the kitchen end of the house.
+Electrical reality often arrives later, when the general contractor asks what your service can support or whether a subpanel already feeds the kitchen end of the house.
 Kieley Electric works with homeowners across the region on residential services where remodel scope, code expectations, and existing gear need to line up before drywall closes access.
 This article is not a substitute for a licensed review of your panel.
 It is a practical list of questions that keep first conversations productive instead of vague.

 What loads actually change in the new kitchen

-Whether a sub panel already feeds the kitchen zone
+Whether a subpanel already feeds the kitchen zone

-Older homes sometimes added a sub panel during a past remodel or basement finish.
-Photos of every panel and sub panel, even if directories are handwritten, speed up the first visit.
+Older homes sometimes added a subpanel during a past remodel or basement finish.
+Photos of every panel and subpanel, even if directories are handwritten, speed up the first visit.
 If you are not sure which breakers feed the kitchen, flip them one at a time on a quiet evening and note what goes dark.
 Do not open energized equipment yourself if you are not trained.
 The goal is a clear story for the electrician, not a hero moment with conductors exposed.
 When warm outlets or flicker already worry you elsewhere, bring that history alongside kitchen plans so signs your home electrical system needs attention stays part of one coherent conversation.

 How surge and backup plans intersect with remodel timing

 If you are already thinking about storm season, whole home surge planning belongs in the same calendar window as kitchen electrical upgrades.
 Standby power questions fit on the generator systems page when outages would spoil food or medical equipment during construction gaps.
 None of that replaces a panel math review, yet homeowners feel less whiplash when layers are discussed together instead of as three separate panic calls.
+Read spring backup generator readiness if transfer paths might change while walls are open.

 Commercial readers with a residential kitchen tied to a business

 Some owners live next door to the shop they run.
 If kitchen work and a tenant or warehouse upgrade share the same busy season, mention both when you contact Kieley Electric so commercial and residential scopes stay coordinated.
-The same idea appears in tenant fit out season notes for property teams juggling parking lot lights and interior remodels.
+The same idea appears in tenant fit-out season notes for property teams juggling parking lot lights and interior remodels.

 What to gather before the first visit

-Why we still separate dreams from amp math
+Why dreams and amp math stay separate

 Beautiful kitchens fail in quiet ways when feeders are undersized or when old aluminum branch circuits remain in service behind new tile.
 Licensed electricians translate your list into conductor sizes, breaker spaces, and grounding paths that match current code for your jurisdiction.
 Starting that translation early keeps cabinet lead times from locking you into layouts that assumed power was infinite.
+If heat pumps or other large outdoor units share the same service, include May heat pump disconnect labeling notes in the same folder so outdoor and indoor upgrades stay one coherent plan.

 Planning a kitchen or bath remodel and unsure about panel capacity?